ColinvD/ProefOpdrachten/InventorySystem/README.md

 ## Learning Goals
 What do I want to reach with this project:
 - To make reusable code that I might use in other projects
+- To get some experience to make a inventory system

 ## Planning